Jbleezy/BO1-Reimagined/README.md

 * Add meat powerup to grief
 * Add EMP grenades to grief
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo
-* Make trap hintstrings show time remaining for active and cooldown (use add_zombie_hint())
+* Make trap hintstrings show time remaining for active and cooldown (try using add_zombie_hint())
-* Remove marks on background of Deadshot perk emblem
+* Remove marks on background of Deadshot perk shader
 * Fix weapon order being changed
 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen?)
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes)